KoffeeJava/koffeejava.github.io/index.md

 layout: default
 title: Home Page
 ---
-# Hello!
+# About
-My "Online" Name is Koffee/KoffeeJava and I love making projects!
+My "Online" Name is KoffeeJava but you can call me Koffee.

+I love making projects!
+They are what keep me from being bored when I have nothing to do.

 Things that I make is,
 - Python Projects
 - Extensions for TurboWarp/PenguinMod
+- 3D rendering
 - and a lot more stuff!
 You can see me on [Tiktok](https://tiktok.com/@koffeejava ), [GitHub](https://github.com/KoffeeJava), and at my discord server!